Robert

 <">).
 The crystal structure is therefore distorted.
 With

-explain why the spectrum for the Ultradex Recalcifying and
+disordered.
+This may explain why the spectrum for the Ultradex

-Whitening Toothpaste and Oral Rinse of the invention treated
+Recalcifying and Whitening Toothpaste and Oral Rinse of the

-enamel showed broader peaks when compared with the fluorapatite
+invention treated enamel showed broader peaks when compared with

-formed is more acid resistant compared with the hydroxyapatite and
+and the fluorapatite formed is more acid resistant compared with

-fluoride with insufficient phosphate ions may result in the
+concentrations of fluoride with insufficient phosphate ions may

 An Ultradex Recalcifying and Whitening Oral Rinse/mouth wash of